stfc/PSyclone/doc/dynamo0p3.rst

 	  1) Include the number of rows in the banded matrix.
 This is an integer with intent ``in`` and is named as ``"nrow_"<operator_name>``.
-          2) Include the number of columns in the banded matrix.
+          2) If the from-space of the operator is *not* the same as the to-space then include the number of columns in the banded matrix.
 This is an integer with intent ``in`` and is named as ``"ncol_"<operator_name>``.
 	  3) Include the bandwidth of the banded matrix.
 This is an integer with intent ``in`` and is named as